Patrol Services Bureau

 The bureau is responsible for all initial calls for service in the field.
 Calls range from disturbances such as loud music and barking dogs to auto accidents, assaults, domestic disturbances, and other crimes within our jurisdiction.
 The Bureau is also responsible for subpoena and warrant service and is a first line of defense in the interdiction of illicit drugs within our community.

-The Captain of the Patrol Services Bureau is Chris LeRoy.
+The Captain of the Patrol Services Bureau is Rich Olsen.

 The Hendersonville Police Department was one of the state's first seven D.A.R.E. agencies.
 In 1986 our department was selected as one of seven pilot sites to present the D.A.R.E. program and the only agency in Western North Carolina at the time.

 Since then the department's D.A.R.E. program has grown in leaps and bounds and continues to be one of the state's best and most innovative programs.